Cramiumlabs/active_card_simulator/README.md

 └── repo/                # Repository module (from mpc-android-sdk)
 ```

-Important Notes:
-- The  `sdk`, and `repo` directories should be at the same level as the `activecard` directory
-- The `settings.gradle.kts` file is configured to look for modules in these specific locations
-- Make sure all directories are at the same level in the parent directory

 ## Building the Project

-1. Open the project in Android Studio by opening the `sample` directory
+1. Open the project in Android Studio by opening the `demo` directory
 2. Sync the project with Gradle files
 3. Build and run the sample app